2010–11 Football League 2 (Greece): Teams

 In the Northern Group participate teams from West Macedonia, Central Macedonia, East Macedonia and Thrace, Epirus, Central Greece and Thessaly.
-Because the number of teams in the Southern Group was bigger Zakynthos and Kalloni will participate in the North Group and not in the South after both teams submitted a request.
-So the teams that participate in this group are: Aetos Skydra, Anagennisi Epanomi, Anagennisi Giannitsa, Doxa Kranoula, Eordaikos 2007, Ethnikos Filippiada, Fokikos, Kalloni, Kozani, Makedonikos, Megas Alexandros Irakleia, Nafpaktiakos, Niki Volos, Odysseas Anagennisi, Pontioi Katerini, Tyrnavos, Zakynthos.
+Because the number of teams in the Southern Group was bigger Zakynthos and AEL Kalloni will participate in the North Group and not in the South after both teams submitted a request.
+So the teams that participate in this group are: Aetos Skydra, Anagennisi Epanomi, Anagennisi Giannitsa, Doxa Kranoula, Eordaikos 2007, Ethnikos Filippiada, Fokikos, AEL Kalloni, Kozani, Makedonikos, Megas Alexandros Irakleia, Nafpaktiakos, Niki Volos, Odysseas Anagennisi, Pontioi Katerini, Tyrnavos, Zakynthos.